SubramanyaKS/DSA/README.md

-### DSA Practise
+### DSA Practice

-this is my practise of DSA Problems.
+This is my practice of DSA Problems.

 Thanks for GeeksforGeeks and Takeuforward for clear explaination of concepts and understating of code.

+**Note I added it to github so that i will keep track of update my knowledge on DSA**